ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     value: JsonValue;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 interface IConditionalJsonKeyResult extends JsonObject {